AI-generated (Gemini Pro)

 Hidden problem: Google Tag Manager

-Many sites use Google Tag Manager (GTM) to load Analytics.
+Sites commonly use Google Tag Manager (GTM) to load Analytics.
 GTM loads tags dynamically, and if GA is configured to fire on page load (e.g. “All Pages”) without a consent check, it often runs before consent.
-That is one of the most common violations detected by SecureSpells.
+Improper tag manager configuration remains one of the most common violations detected in behavioral audits.
 You must ensure GA (and other tracking tags) are triggered only after consent, not on first load.

 Check your site: See if Google Analytics or other tracking fires before consent.
 A runtime audit shows what actually loads and when.